zb1918/Alex-Zahra-Micro-Project/README.md

 # Microprocessors
-Repository for Physics Year 3 microprocessors lab
+Repository for Physics Year 3 microprocessors lab project for Alex and Zahra

-A simple assembly program for PIC18 microprocessor
+A simple numbers game written in assembly language for a PIC18 microprocessor

-Reads a table (message) from programme memory to data memory

-Initialises UART and writes a message (the table) to UART